Skip to main content

 grinding17 negative mentions

-• The pacing can be slow, especially in the early parts of the game, which may deter some players from fully engaging with the story.
+• The pacing can be slow, especially in the early parts, which may deter some players from fully engaging with the story.

 • story